-I have been running a lot of telemarketing training recently for a number of clients.
-It is always interesting to understand how companies approach cold calling and it’s fair to say that the following style of calling and classic introductions are still very much the norm:
+Over the years, I’ve run a considerable number of telemarketing training courses for clients.
+It is always interesting to understand how companies approach cold calling, and it’s fair to say that the following style of calling and ‘classic’, tired, introductions are still very much the norm:

-- I’m calling from XYZ company & we do this & this & this & this and ….. — Guaranteed to bore the pants off the recipient or get them to hang up.
+- I’m calling from XYZ company & we do this & this & this & this — Guaranteed to bore the pants off the recipient or get them to hang up.

-Have you by any chance heard a prospect say the following to you recently?
-‘You’re the 4th person this week to call me about that!’
+Have you by any chance heard a prospect say the following to you?
+‘You’re the 3rd person this week to call me about that!’

 Why is that?
 Well, simply it’s because you’re saying the same things as everyone else and you’re as dull as everyone else.
 You sound the same as the last dozen callers that picked up the phone to the prospect and the next dozen that will do so in the coming week or month.
 The need to be differentiated relates as much to the caller as the proposition.
 You only have a few seconds to make a positive impression.
 That’s where the use of good tonality, pace and effective language comes in.

-A telemarketing call and caller need to be:
+A B2B telemarketing call, and caller, needs to be:

 - Quick to the point